Rique14/MzansiRecipes/README.md

 <img width="1920" height="1017" alt="Screenshot (349)" src="https://github.com/user-attachments/assets/dbbd4af6-9699-44f2-85ab-42898eda10d7" />

- ## 10. Release Notes – Updates
+ ## 10. Release Notes – Mzansi Recipes Final POE
  ### Overview

-This POE update introduces several new, innovative features that enhance security, accessibility, and user experience.
+This update marks the final Proof of Evidence (POE) release of Mzansi Recipes, introducing several innovative features that significantly enhance the app's functionality, usability, and resilience.

  ### New Features

- Single Sign-On (SSO): Enables users to log in seamlessly using an existing Google account.
+- Single Sign-On (SSO): Enables users to log in seamlessly using an existing Google account for quicker access.

- Offline Mode with Sync: Users can now interact with selected features offline, and data automatically syncs when reconnected (using RoomDB / SQLite).

- Real-time Notifications: Push notifications added for instant updates on new community recipes and interactions.

- Multi-language Support: The app now supports two South African languages (e.g., English and isiZulu).
+- Multi-language Support: The app now supports multiple South African languages, making it more accessible to a diverse audience.
+- Offline-First Experience: Mzansi Recipes now works seamlessly even without an internet connection.
+You can browse recipes you've previously viewed and manage your saved collection offline.
+All changes are automatically synced with the cloud once you reconnect, thanks to a robust background synchronization mechanism.
+- Community and Social Sharing: A new "Community" section has been added where users can share their own culinary creations.
+You can now view posts from other users and get inspired by the broader Mzansi Recipes family.
+- Save Your Favorites: You can now save your favorite recipes with a single tap.
+All saved recipes are available in a dedicated "Saved Recipes" screen for quick and easy access, even when you're offline.
+- Complete User Authentication: The app now features a full authentication system, allowing users to register for a new account, log in and securely reset their passwords if needed.
+-
  ### Other Enhancements

-Improved encryption and data security.

-Optimized Firebase integration for faster syncing.

-Enhanced UI consistency and accessibility improvements.
+- Modern, Reactive UI: The entire user interface has been built using Jetpack Compose, offering a smooth, modern, and reactive experience.
+- Optimized Data Handling: We've integrated the MealDB API for a vast collection of recipes and optimized data flow using Kotlin Coroutines and Flow.
+- Improved Navigation: The app's navigation has been streamlined, making it more intuitive to move between recipe browsing, your saved collection, and the new community section.

 ### Summary

-The POE release of Mzansi Recipes focuses on:

-Improved accessibility, real-time engagement, offline usability, and inclusive language support — bringing South African food culture closer to everyone.
+This POE release transforms Mzansi Recipes into a feature-rich, resilient and user-centric application.
+The introduction of offline capabilities, social features and a fully reactive UI makes it easier than ever for users to discover, save and share the best of South African cuisine.

  ## 11. License
 ​This project is licensed under the MIT License.
 See the `LICENSE` file for more information.